connorbond/grunt-foundation/README.md

 `grunt`

-This will compile the Sass with Compass, run it against Bless for crappy IE selector limits and give you a handy popup alert when done.
+This will compile the Sass with Compass (cleaning cache), run it against Bless for crappy IE selector limits and give you a handy popup alert when done.
 Winner!

+It'll then keep watching for changes, and repeating the above.

-P.S. just want to compile once?
+P.S. just want to compile once without watching?

 `grunt build`